gavintreseder/pof/README.md

 >>> pip install -r requirements.txt

+##### Optional steps for development
 Install the dependencies that are required to develop this module

 >>> pip install poetry
 >>> poetry install

-If using notebooks are not detecting the venv you have set up you may need to link the ipykernel.
-The symptom to observe is that unittests pass, but the notebooks raise ModuleNotFoundError for dependencies that have been
+In some instances notebooks may not detect the venv and may need to be linked the ipykernel.
+If the unittests are passing, but executing the notebooks raise ModuleNotFoundError then this is the likely cause

 >>> ipython kernel install --user --name=.venv